oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 Note: This attack will not work as easily for confidential clients, since the code exchange requires authentication with the legitimate client's secret.
-The attacker will need to impersonate or utilize the legitimate client to redeem the code (e.g., by performing a code injection attack).
+The attacker will need to impersonate or utilize the legitimate client to redeem the code (e.g., by performing an authorization code injection attack).
 This kind of injections is covered in (#code_injection).

 ### Redirect URI Validation Attacks on Implicit Grant